Animism: Abrahamic religions

 Animism also has influences in Abrahamic religions.

 The Old Testament and the Wisdom literature preach the omnipresence of God (Jeremiah 23:24; Proverbs 15:3; 1 Kings 8:27), and God is bodily present in the incarnation of his Son, Jesus Christ.
 (Gospel of John 1:14, Colossians 2:9).
 Animism is not peripheral to Christian identity but is its nurturing home ground, its axis mundi.
 In addition to the conceptual work the term animism performs, it provides insight into the relational character and common personhood of material existence.

+The Christian spiritual mapping movement is based upon a similar worldview to that of animism.
+It involves researching and mapping the spiritual and social history of an area in order to determine the demon (territorial spirit) controlling an area and preventing evangelism, so that the demon can be defeated through spiritual warfare prayer and rituals.
+Both posit that an invisible spirit world is active and that it can be interacted with or controlled, with the Christian belief that such power to control the spirit world comes from God rather than being inherent to objects or places.
+"The animist believes that rituals and objects contain spiritual power, whereas a Christian believes that rituals and objects may convey power.
+Animists seek to manipulate power, whereas Christians seek to submit to God and to learn to work with his power."

 With rising awareness of ecological preservation, recently theologians like Mark I. Wallace argue for animistic Christianity with a biocentric approach that understands God being present in all earthly objects, such as animals, trees, and rocks.

 Pre-Islamic Arab religion

 Pre-Islamic Arab religion can refer to the traditional polytheistic, animist, and in some rare cases, shamanistic, religions of the peoples of the Arabian Peninsula.
 The belief in jinn, invisible entities akin to spirits in the Western sense dominant in the Arab religious systems, hardly fit the description of Animism in a strict sense.
 The jinn are considered to be analogous to the human soul by living lives like that of humans, but they are not exactly like human souls neither are they spirits of the dead.
 It is unclear if belief in jinn derived from nomadic or sedentary populations.